Browse by . . .

 Like everyone else, sometimes I get fed up with art.
 Tired of high-rent galleries, fat artistic egos, and pompous subject matter?
-In its new home, a legendary alternative space leaves not just the work, but the whole exhibition under construction.
+Consider Exit Art.
+In its new home, the legendary alternative space leaves an entire exhibition under construction.
+A postscript eight years later says farewell to a co-founder and with her, ultimately, an institution.

 One can almost forget the Chelsea scene and its pretensions just a few blocks south along Tenth Avenue.
 Biennials, between the Whitney and abroad, diligently comb galleries and studios.
 Yet they end up anointing dealers and artists, in and beyond Chelsea, creating a kind of perpetual art fair for the age of globalization.
-For its biennial exhibition, which coincides with its reopening, Exit Art discovers something of value in perpetual starts.
+For its reopening exhibition, Exit Art discovers something of value in perpetual starts.
 It invited entries, and I knew none of its roughly three dozen artists, chosen from some six hundred submissions.

 One can definitely forget New York's perpetual plans for the raw neighborhood, south of Clinton (or Hell's Kitchen) near the city's troubled convention center.
 When it calls its reopening show "The Reconstruction," it could be speaking for more than art.

-Then again, art and real estate have come and gone around Exit Art before.
+Then again, art and real estate have come and gone around Exit Art before, and they will again with Hudson Yards.
 Its Broadway loft, opened in 1982, found itself part of Soho's rapid growth to the south and east.
 As art largely abandoned the neighborhood, or perhaps vice versa, things only get worse.
 It still offers artists a venue, seven days a week, rather than a stipend or sales.
 Even the classic alternative space at P.S.
 1 now conforms to museum hours in Queens.

-Artists had a month to set up, and much of the work will continue to evolve till the end of the Biennial's eight weeks.
-Artists arrived not with traditional or new media in hand, but with the tools of the trade.
+Artists had a month to set up, and much of the work will continue to evolve till the end of the new exhibition's eight weeks.
+Artists arrived not with traditional or new media in hand, much less full-blown prefabricated homes, but with the tools of the trade.
 Some had yet to create the work's materials as well.
 Lisa Hein and Bob Seng, for example, began erecting a five-foot wall of Jell-O bricks and mortar, while Orly Genger began knitting scarves, blankets, and sweaters for what would become shifting sculptural piles, like Carl Andre grown soft or Eva Hesse grown warm and comforting.
 And one could see it all in the making, for the descent of artists marked the exhibition's opening celebration, too.

 In one memorable definition, an installation amounts to the leftovers of a performance.
 One may enter the space.
-One may redefine the work by one's presence, as if filling Ilya Kabakov's Empty Museum or ordering the letters by Richard Tuttle.
-Yet it memorializes the artist's experience and conception.
+One may redefine the work by one's presence, as if filling what Ilya Kabakov calls his Empty Museum—or by ordering the letters by Richard Tuttle.
+Yet it memorializes the artist's experience and conception, like photographs of an actual empty museum by Wijnanda Deroo.
 It gives an esthetic veneer to suffering and self-exposure, like the austere mix of meditation, starvation, and elegance from Marina Abramovic barely a few months earlier.
 It reasserts the avant-garde gesture by the artist's very absence.

 Exit Art shifts the emphasis away from any authority, even that the artist, the work, or a curator making choices.
 By bringing the public into the picture from day one, it creates multiple points of opening.
 It makes each moment in the work's life indeed a reconstruction.
 It also creates a performance above and beyond any single artist or work.
 It takes cooperation, if not collaboration, simply to make the art without stepping on any of it.
 Monika Goetz promises to document a blind person's response to the space, but I did quite badly enough on my own.